White Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago White Sox and Andrew Vaughn will take on the Cleveland Guardians and Josh Naylor at Guaranteed Rate Field on Thursday, with the first pitch at 2:10 PM ET.
+Jose Ramirez and the Cleveland Guardians will play Luis Robert and the Chicago White Sox on Monday at Progressive Field, at 6:10 PM ET.

-The White Sox are -145 moneyline favorites for this matchup against the Guardians (+120).
-The over/under for the game is set at 8 runs.
+The White Sox are +105 moneyline underdogs in this matchup against the favored Guardians (-125).
+The over/under is 9 runs for the contest.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.